 Medical professionals are bound by their Hippocratic oath to act in the child’s best interests, but failure to exercise good judgment or a breach of standard protocols can cause serious problems.

 Birth injuries can cause a number of conditions, many of them lifelong.
-A doctor’s, nurse’s, or hospital’s negligence can lead to any of the following types of birth injury:
+A doctor’s, nurse’s, or hospital’s negligence can lead to many types of birth injury.

 Cerebral palsy is a condition that impairs one’s ability to control the muscles, which can affect mobility and everyday tasks.
 It can also lead to seizures and reduced mental abilities.
 Erb’s palsy interferes with motor control of the arms and may prevent the arms from reaching their full length as the patient grows.

 Parents of children who have sustained a birth injury are entitled to compensation if the injury is found to be due to medical malpractice.
-Some of the types of compensation commonly awarded in such cases include the following:
+Compensation awarded depends on the specifics of the case.

 While such awards could never fully compensate you and your child, it can help you along your road to recovery.

 Doctors, nurses, and hospitals have an obligation to act in the patient’s best interests.
 If your child sustained an injury at birth, you owe it to your family to seek compensation for the pain, suffering, and medical bills that you face.
-Please contact Hastings, Cohan & Walsh, LLP, today at (877) 801-6202 to arrange a free consultation with a Connecticut birth injury lawyer.
+Don't hesitate to call our firm for a free case evaluation.
+Since 1988, we have helped countless clients throughout Connecticut.